gompact/gofixtures/README.md

 #### TODO
 1. support JSON files
 2. support different sql databases like MySQL
-3. support nosql databases
-4. support more field types like Date and DateTime, float, JSON
+3. support more field types like Date and DateTime, float, JSON
-5. load multiple yaml fiels, or load folders
+4. ~~load multiple yaml fiels, or load folders~~
-6. ability to load configuration from file instead of kwargs
+5. ~~ability to load configuration from file instead of kwargs~~